vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 4. Based on a textual conversion of the attribute, output a coherent NLE aimed at clinical use.
     - Basic sentences are formed as such: `bulge=500` becomes `A bulge value of 500 means that there is no bulge.`
-    - The basic sentences are refined into more coherent and full sentences using LLMs.
+    - The basic sentences are refined into more coherent and full sentences using a LLaMA model, fine-tuned for medical text.

 ### New metric
 A novel metric is also presented, to evaluate EF explanations and complement basic metrics, which can be deceived by some adversarial examples.
-It's aim is to allow acessment of factual correctness.
+It's aim is to allow assessment of factual correctness.

 It is based on a Mistral model (small and fast LLM) that uses nine target prompts, instructions and one-shot context to evaluate the contents of the output predictions.
-It evaluates whether attributes are normal or pathological in the outputs.
+It evaluates whether attributes are considered normal or pathological in the outputs.

 It allows for comparison between ground truth and prediction beyond textual similarity.
 Accuracy, contradictions and hallucinations are reported.